bgu-frontend/hw4-security/README.md

 1. Reduce number of posts sent from backend to 10.
 Read about api routes below.

 ### Video
-1. When a post is created/edited, there will be an option to upload exactly one video to the post, and to remove it.
+1. When a post is created, there will be an option to upload exactly one video to the post, and to remove it.
 2. If a video was uploaded, the user will see the filename, and won't be able to upload any more videos.
 3. The video metadata will be saved in mongoDB.
 Required metadata: user, date uploaded, id of post (sqlite),  link to video (cloudinary).